yeonsu-jung/letter-boilerplate/text.md

 ## Role of fluid mechanics

-- The biggest pitfall of machine-learning-based approaches might be the lack of interpretability.
+- A major skepticism on machine-learning-based approaches might be the lack of interpretability.
 In this research, fluid mechanics experiment and modeling are accompanied by the black-box optimal searches using machine learning.
 This fundamental study can provide a satisfactory explanation of the underlying mechanisms.
 - Fluid mechanics study, in turn, should be critical for the implementation of machine learning algorithms.
 Based on fluid mechanics knowledge, parameters associated with the control systems, the environment, and the interaction between them can be properly chosen.